 Key 3: Nurturing a growth mindset.

-The first two Keys can play a significant role in supporting the development of a growth mindset.
+Thus, the first two keys are propellants for Key 3.
 When teachers and students understand a student’s learning profile, students can come to own the strategies that help them learn best.
-And when students have seen their cognitive skills expand with training, the concepts become real and tangible.
+And when students have seen their cognitive skills expand with training, the concept of growing learning capacity become real and tangible.

 As Einstein said, “Intellectual growth should commence at birth and cease only at death.”
 He is also quoted as saying, “The only thing that interfered with my learning is my education.”
 If education were more about intellectual growth and about building individual learning capacity, we might find we have students better equipped for the world we live in and the organizations they will be part of.